dikidjatar/acode-plugin-version-control-gitpro/readme.md

 For complete setup instructions and troubleshooting, visit: [https://github.com/dikidjatar/git-server](https://github.com/dikidjatar/git-server)

-> **🚨 WARNING**: Please install and test the Git server BEFORE purchasing this plugin from the Acode store.
-If the server is not running properly, this plugin cannot function.

 ### Performance & Project Size
 This plugin is **engineered for performance** and **efficiency**:
 - ⚡ **Optimized Architecture**: Designed with client-server architecture for maximum speed
 - 🎯 **Performance Focused**: Handles projects with **up to 1,500 files** smoothly
 - 🚫 **Not Recommended**: For projects with more than 1,500 files (performance may degrade)

-**Why This Approach?**
 Unlike the [previous version control plugin](https://github.com/dikidjatar/acode-plugin-version-control) that used isomorphic-git directly in the browser (which was extremely slow), this plugin uses a dedicated Git server architecture that provides:
 - Significantly faster Git operations
 - Proper handling of large repositories